davidmarquis/fluent-interface-proxy/README.md

 }
 ```

 The `Class` passed to the `via` parameter must implement the Java `Function` interface.
-A new instance of that class will be created every time the property needs to be set and will be called *instead* of the library's default processing.
+A new instance of that class will be created every time the property needs to be set and will be called *instead* of the library's default processing - which is to try to convert the source value into the destination type on a best effort basis.

 ## Using non-empty constructors

-Sometimes the beans you are building may have only non-empty constructors available, or you may require the use of a specific constructor
-when using your dynamic builder.
+Sometimes the beans you are building may have only non-empty constructors available, or you may require the use of a specific constructor when using your dynamic builder.

 Example bean with a non-default constructor: